Revisiting Friedmann-like cosmology with torsion: newest constraints from high-redshift observations: High-redshift observations of quasars and BAO

-where $D_A(z)$ is the angular diameter distance at redshift $z$ , $l_m$ is the intrinsic linear size of the source, and $\theta(z)$ is the observed angular size measured by VLBI technique.
-1398 detected candidates and 917 selected sources.
-The work \cite{Cao:2017ivt} has compiled and described dataset of raido quasars used in this work, which contained 120 intermediate-luminosity radio quasars ($10^{27}W/Hz < L < 10^{28} W/Hz$) with reliable measurements of the angular size of the compact structure from updated 2.29 GHz VLBI survey (http://nrl.northumbria.ac.uk/13109/).
-In the previous work, Cao \textit{et al.} demonstrated that the intrinsic linear size $l_m$ shows negligible dependence on both redshifts and intrinsic luminosity.
-Thus, these ultra-compact structures are available as standard rulers for cosmology.
+where $D_A(z)$ is the angular diameter distance at redshift $z$ , $l_m$ is the intrinsic linear size of the source, and $\theta(z)$ is the observed angular size measured by VLBI.
+Based on 1398 detected candidates and 917 selected sources from an updated 2.29 GHz VLBI survey (http://nrl.northumbria.ac.uk/13109/), \citet{Cao:2017ivt} recompiled the dataset of 120 intermediate-luminosity radio quasars ($10^{27}W/Hz < L < 10^{28} W/Hz$) with reliable measurements of angular size of the compact raido quasars.
+In the previous work, \citet{Cao2017JCAP} demonstrated that the intrinsic linear size $l_m$ shows negligible dependence on both redshifts and intrinsic luminosity.
+Thus, these ultra-compact radio quasars are available as standard rulers for cosmology, which is extended to multi-frequency VLBI observations in the subsequent studies \cite{Cao:2017abj}.
 The detailed angular sizes $\theta(z)$ and redshifts $z$ data listed in Table 1 of \citet{Cao:2017ivt}, which extend the Hubble diagram to a redshift range $0.46<z<2.76$.
 We denote this sample as "QSO[RS]" in this work.

-The intrinsic linear size $l_m$ also needs to be calibrated with external indicators such as SNe Ia.
-In this analysis, we adopt the calibration results of such quantity $l_m=11.28\pm0.25$ pc through a new cosmology-independent technique \citep{Cao:2017abj}.
-This results and dataset have been extensively used for cosmological applications in the literature \citep{Li17,Cao:2017abj,Qi17,Qi:2018atg,Ma17,Cao19,Liuplb,Liuepjc,LiuMN}.
+We remark hert that the intrinsic linear size $l_m$ also needs to be calibrated with external indicators such as SNe Ia.
+In this analysis, we adopt the calibration results of such quantity $l_m=11.28\pm0.25$ pc through a new cosmology-independent technique \citep{Cao2017JCAP}.
+This results and dataset have been extensively used for cosmological applications in the literature \citep{Qi17,Ma17,Cao19,Liuplb,Liuepjc,LiuMN}.
 In the right panel of Fig.~1, we show the scatter plot of the 120 intermediate-luminosity radio quasars sample.